rahulblob/node-qr/README.md

 # Nodejs QR Api
 a simple nodejs api to generate qr code by giving post request using js,xmlhttprequest,etc
 # Usage
-host this api on heroku/aws etc, then copy api url now give post request in json format i.e
+host this api on heroku/aws etc, then copy api url now give post request add body like this format
 <br>
 ```
 {"text":"your text/url"}